amyrmahdy/provinces_cities_iran/README.md

 If you would like to contribute to this project, you can do so by opening a pull request.
 We welcome any contributions that improve the accuracy and completeness of the dataset, such as adding missing cities or correcting existing data.

-## **Known Issues**
+## **Known Issues & Manual adjustments**

 Some cities may have been assigned to the wrong province or may be missing from the dataset.
 We encourage users to inform us of any such issues so that we can update the dataset accordingly.
 Due to the constantly changing nature of the Iranian cities and provinces :D, some cities may have been inadvertently omitted from the dataset or may have been assigned to the wrong province.
 If you notice any such issues, please inform us so that we can update the dataset accordingly.
-These city names in the "province_city.json" may have had some issues, but they have been fixed.
+These city names in the "province_city.json" may have had some issues, but they have been fixed manualy.
 Please refer to the updated list of city names below:
 [mohr](https://wikipedia-lurkmore-com.translate.goog/wiki/Mohr,_Fars?lang=en&_x_tr_sl=auto&_x_tr_tl=fa&_x_tr_hl=fa),
 [senderk](https://wikipedia-lurkmore-com.translate.goog/wiki/Senderk?lang=en&_x_tr_sl=auto&_x_tr_tl=fa&_x_tr_hl=fa),
 [hojedk](https://wikipedia-lurkmore-com.translate.goog/wiki/Hojedk?lang=en&_x_tr_sl=auto&_x_tr_tl=fa&_x_tr_hl=fa),